jason-kerney/joyeuse/bin/when.md

 Match is the function used to execute the predefined branches.
 When it is called, _transformer_ is called and its result is passed to each _cond_ in turn until **one** returns true.

-Then it calles the action with the original non-transformed value.
+Then it calls the action with the original non-transformed value.

 signature:
 ```